pymc-devs/pytensor/doc/tutorial/modes.rst

 Default Modes
 =============

-Every time :func:`aesara.function <function.function>` is called,
+Every time :func:`pytensor.function <function.function>` is called,
-the symbolic relationships between the input and output Aesara *variables* are rewritten and compiled.
+the symbolic relationships between the input and output Pytensor *variables* are rewritten and compiled.
 The way this compilation occurs is controlled by the value of the ``mode`` parameter.

-Aesara defines the following modes by name:
+Pytensor defines the following modes by name:

 - ``'FAST_COMPILE'``: Apply just a few graph optimizations and only use Python implementations.
 - ``'FAST_RUN'``: Apply all optimizations and use C implementations where possible.